dam-pav/NavSrcHandler/The Nav Development Protocol.md

 For instance.
 You have a Projects folder containing Customer folders.
 Each customer has its own folder.
 Each task for this customer has its own folder within the customer folder.

 You start developing an Item Card customization on March 1st 2028.
 In your customer folder you will create a task folder named  - `TaskId - Item Card Customization` (where TaskID should be the actual identifier).
-In this folder yopu will create a subfolder named `_code`.
+In this folder you will create a subfolder named `_code`.
 The task might require other subfolders, for documentation and such, so this structure lets you keep the code tidy and separate.
 The naming conventions you will use may vary to suit your preferences, but the folder structure should be followed.

 In `_code `you create a subfolder per each development burst.
 Your first subfolder will therefore be named `280301`.
 When you are ready to round up your first burst, you will save the modified objects in a file named `DEV.txt`.